-[Regulation 32J inserted in Gazette 21 Aug 2015 p.
+[Regulation 32J inserted: Gazette 21 Aug 2015 p.
 3324.]

 32K.
 Restriction on suspending prison officer’s pay

 During any period in which consideration is being given to a prison officer’s suitability to continue as a prison officer, the chief executive officer cannot suspend the prison officer’s pay.